stelzinga/MF/Management_Framework.md

 There are many books written on Management or Leadership principles e.g., "21 Irrefutable Laws of Leadership" (Maxwell, 2007) or Fayol's 14 Management Principles (Fayol, 1949).
 The Management Framework too defines a few principles deemed relevant for a Manager to achieve his full potential, and for the Venture to thrive.

 #### Management Principle - Understand the Venture
-For a Manager to function at his best, it is fundamental he understands, and maintains that understanding of, the Venture.
+For a Manager to function at his best, it is fundamental he understands, and maintains that understanding of the Venture.
 In other words, *why* does the Venture do what it does.
 This means an understanding of all aspects of the Profile (Environment, Clients, Services, Operations and Management).
 This is true for every Management Level, even if the level of understanding of each aspect may differ for each level.
 Understanding is not the same as knowing, which is the next Management Principle.

 #### Management Principle - Know the Venture
 Whereas the first principle focuses on the *why* of the Venture.
 The second principle focuses on *what* actions the Venture performs, *who* are the key players in those actions, *where* and *when* does the Venture perform these actions and lastly, *how* are these actions performed.
 This knowledge and the interplay of the different aspects of it is key for a Manager to be able to add value to the Venture.
 Here too this Principle applies to all Management Levels.